RatJuggler/developer-portfolio/README.md

 Docker files are available to create images for deployment to other environments.
 They all make use of multi-stage docker files and at the moment I'm using two build commands for each image when testing so that I can tag the builders.
-This helps when I'm pruning images but want to keep the builders for re-use, especially the Java builders.
+This helps when I'm pruning images but want to keep the builders for re-use when building ARM images on a Raspberry Pi, especially the very large Java builder images.
+Simple health checks have been added (mostly using the convenient `curl` anti-pattern 😒) and metrics exposed for the Java and Node applications.

 ### shared-resources